tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

 5. The application will verify if the time elapsed from the request ownership (the time is contained in the message) and the time when you submit the star is less than 5 minutes.
-6. If everything is okay the star information will be stored in the block and added to the `chain`
+6. If everything is okay, the star information will be stored in the block and added to the `chain`
 7. The application will allow us to retrieve the Star objects belong to an owner (wallet address).

 ## What tools or technologies you will use to create this application?

-- This application will be created using Node.js and Javascript programming language.
-The architecture will use ES6 classes because it will help us to organize the code and facilitate the maintnance of the code.
+- This application will be created using Node.js and the Javascript programming language.
+The architecture will use ES6 classes because it will help us to organize the code and facilitate the maintenance of the code.
-- The company suggest to use Visual Studio Code as an IDE to write your code because it will help you debug the code easily but you can choose the code editor you feel confortable with.
+- The company suggests using VS Code as the IDE to write your code because it will help you debug the code easily but you can choose the code editor you feel comfortable with.
 - Some of the libraries or npm modules you will use are:
   - "bitcoinjs-lib": "^4.0.3",
   - "bitcoinjs-message": "^2.0.0",